Immigration Law Center, L.L.C.

 * Excessive documentation in support of the application (e.g., Forms I-864, Affidavits of Support, submitted by relatives other than spouse).

-Many people try to navigate the federal bureaucracies, including Citizenship and Immigration Services (CIS, formerly the INS) of the U.S. Department of Homeland Security and U.S. Department of State and its overseas consulates, on their own.
+Many people try to navigate the federal bureaucracies, including USCIS, the Department of Homeland Security and Department of State and its overseas consulates, on their own.
 If you are doing this yourself, you should not "over-document" the case.
 Just prepare the required documents and provide the letters, photographs, insurance and financial documents, etc., that verify the length and sincerity of the relationship.
-Also, do not fail to file for removal of the condition of the foreign spouse's conditional permanent resident status within 90 days before the date he or she got that status from CIS.
-The expiration date should be on the front of the conditional resident "green card."
+Also, if you have not yet been married two years when you apply, do not fail to file for removal of the condition of the foreign spouse's conditional permanent resident status within 90 days before the date he or she got that status from USCIS.
+The expiration date of the conditional resident card (also called a "green card") should be on the front of the card.

-Common law marriage is recognized in Alabama, as well as by some other states.
+Common law marriage is recognized in Alabama, and 15 other states allow some form of common law marriage.
 Marriage laws in the United States are under the exclusive jurisdiction of state legislatures.
 The federal government has no business telling you whom you can and cannot marry.
 If you are married at common law, you can rely on your immigration lawyer to help you provide the documentary evidence necessary to prove it.
+USCIS may even deny your alien relative petition and you may have to go to federal court to force USCIS to comply with the law of your state.

-Finally, you should be aware that U.S. immigration law and federal bureaucratic and administrative procedures change frequently and dramatically because Congress has passed so much patchwork legislation during the past 20 years.
-If you got a "green card" even 10 years ago, you would be amazed at how the process has changed and how difficult the government makes it to immigrate the "legal way".
+Finally, you should be aware that U.S. immigration law and federal bureaucratic and administrative procedures change frequently and dramatically because Congress has passed so much patchwork legislation during the past 30 years.
+If you got a "green card" even 10 to 15 years ago, you would be amazed how the process has changed and how difficult our federal government and Congress now make it to immigrate the "legal way".
 That's certainly one good reason to consult a qualified immigration lawyer about any new visa application process.

 Adjustment of status (the 'green card')